known-as-dan/note-cli/README.md

-# note-desktop
+# note-cli
-A very simple desktop application for managing a list of notes.
+A very simple command-line application for managing a list of notes.